dansheffler/dtsheffler.com/_teaching/phl211/syllabus.md

 You are expected to have an active e-mail account that you check regularly.
 Section related announcements will be made via e-mail (e.g. if I am sick, pointers for home work, change in due dates).
 Also, e-mail is the best way for contacting me outside of class.

 You are expected to have access to a stable internet connection as reading quizzes are carried out on Discovery.
+I will not reset quizzes because of internet trouble (doing so is simply too easy to abuse and has been in the past).
+Instead, I will be dropping the lowest two reading quiz scores for everyone.